ib729/homebrew-yt-dlp-gui/README.md

-# homebrew-yt-dlp-gui
-tap for yt-dlp-gui
+This repository serves as a Homebrew tap for [yt-dlp-gui](https://github.com/ib729/yt-dlp-gui/), a native SwiftUI interface for yt-dlp.